You are currently browsing the tag archive for the ‘cartoon’ tag.

 Rating: ★★★★★ ♕

-It starts spectacularly to begin with: we first see an extreme close up of huge eyes, which only after the camera zooms out appear to belong to an owl.
+It starts spectacularly to begin with: we first watch lightning crack, immediately followed by an extreme close up of huge eyes, which only after the camera zooms out appear to belong to an owl.

 The complete film is simple, yet perfect in its timing and its peculiar mix of eerie atmosphere and silly gags.
 The animation (which includes a remarkable quantity of repetition) is extraordinary fluent and the skeletons are convincing throughout the picture.

-More than in the earlier cartoons the animation and music are a perfect match.
+More than in any earlier cartoon the animation and music are a perfect match.
 This cartoon single-handedly puts Walt Disney, animator Ub Iwerks and composer Carl Stalling to the eternal hall of fame.
 A masterpiece.

 Watch ‘The Skeleton Dance’ yourself and tell me what you think: